Quick Summary / TLDR

-➡️ Problem: LinkedIn’s UED team needed skilled support to handle overlapping executive presentations, brand graphics, and product launches under tight timelines.
+➡️ Problem: LinkedIn’s UED team needed skilled design support to manage overlapping executive presentations, brand graphics, and product launches under tight timelines.

 ➡️ Role: I led creative direction and presentation design for executive keynotes and brand visuals.

-➡️ Solution: Produced visually dynamic keynotes with motion and animation, expanded illustration/icon libraries, and established new presentation and brand design standards across deliverables.
+➡️ Solution: Delivered dynamic decks with motion and animation, expanded illustration and icon libraries, and helped set new presentation and brand design standards across the team.

-During a period of overlapping product launches and executive keynotes, the team was shorthanded and needed extra design support.
-I was brought in to help design high-profile presentations for LinkedIn executives while also contributing across UED projects where additional design help was needed.
+During a period of overlapping launches and keynotes, the team needed extra help.
+I was brought in to support executive presentations while contributing to other UED initiatives that required fast, high-quality design.

 The Problem